Explore the history and stories of Tickle & Tickell families across the world

 A major focus of the site is stories about Tickle and Tickell families from the past.
 Do check out the blog – you can select it from the menu – or type a name or place in the search box at the bottom of this page to find what I’ve written about.
 If you have a story to share about your ancestors, please get in touch with me.

 WHAT YOU’LL FIND ON THIS SITE

 Read about interesting people, both from history and the modern day, who share the surname Tickle or Tickell.
 You’ll find a poet, a musician, authors, military men and preachers, sportspeople and academics.
 Read more …

-Check out the families that have been identified from early census and other information.
+Here are some of the families that have been identified so far, from early census and other information.
 Are any of them your ancestors?
 Do you have a family you can add to the list?
 Read more …

 In my blog I tell stories about Tickles and where they came from.
 If you sign up to follow the blog, you’ll be notified whenever I add new information.
 If you have a family story to tell, please get in touch.
 Read more …

 Explore the records in the genealogy part of the site.
 You can search for people that appear in your tree.
 This is most definitely ‘work in progress‘ and may contain errors so please let me know if you spot any!
 Read more …

 Using DNA it’s possible to find connections with others going way back beyond paper records.
 Find out how to participate in the DNA project here.
 Read more …

 You’ll find census and other data pulled from various sources that may help you discover ancestors whose name was mis-transcribed in online sources.
 Read more …